 We opted to connect through San Juan, because Tradewind Aviation is known for their wonderful customer service and reliable scheduling.
 And, for someone who can be a fearful flyer, believe me when I say, they ran a very smooth and professional operation.
 The views were incredible and the drinks onboard were a really nice touch.

-When we arrived on the island, our concierge, Jules was there to help us get our rental car and guide us to our villa.
-The roads were windy and thin with some steep hills in the mix.
+When we arrived on the island, our concierge, Jules, was there to help us get our rental car and guide us to our villa.
+The roads were very windy and thin with some steep hills in the mix.
 It took a minute to get used to this, but Jules was patient with us and made sure we were safe and sound at the villa.

 The Photo Shoots

-My photo shoots consisted of a couple of early morning trips into Gustavia harbor to meet the local fisherman and pick up some fresh-off-the-boat seafood for the recipes.
-Mike graciously helped me prep in the fully-equipped kitchen, and needless to say, we had a very productive and beautiful “work day.”
+My photo shoots consisted of a couple of early morning trips into Gustavia harbor.
+I got to meet with the local fisherman and pick up some fresh-off-the-boat seafood for the recipes.
+Mike graciously helped me prep the recipes in the fully-equipped kitchen, and needless to say, we had a very productive and beautiful “work day.”
 I wish every work day could be so pretty and mellow.
-We basically treated this experience like we would naturally.
 We enjoyed the views, we played music and we cooked and ate the recipes for lunch and dinner.
 It was probably the freshest seafood we had ever tasted.